6 Symptoms of Pancreas Problems

 - Avoid consuming red meat.

-- Consume especially cruciferous vegetables: broccoli, cauliflower, cabbage, watercress and Brussels sprouts.
+- Consume vegetables such as broccoli, cauliflower, cabbage, watercress and Brussels sprouts.
 These vegetables are perfect for taking care of your pancreas and for avoiding cancer.

 - Avoid weight gain.